 Traffic operation depends on drivers not trying to simultaneously be in the same space.
 Stops signs, red and green lights are the primary means to prevent vehicle crashes.

 Of course, drivers must obey these signs and traffic controls because they prevent accidents.
 When a driver proceeds at a green light, they expect other drivers to stop at the corresponding red light.

 They are not at all anticipating being broadsided by another car.

 Who Else May Be at Fault for a T-Bone Accident?

-There are several other potentially responsible parties for a side impact collision.
-A third driver could be responsible with their own reckless and dangerous driving.
+There are several other potentially responsible parties for a side-impact collision.
+A third driver could be responsible for their own reckless and dangerous driving.